Pontushol/Brave-An-Interactive-Novel/README.md

-#Brave - An interactive novel -- README.md
+#Thief - An interactive novel -- README.md

 If you're like me, when you read a book you get lost in it.
 Your world disapears and you live in which ever world you're reading about.